Jaykul/DevOps2023-Practices/ReadMe.md

     Export-CliXml exception.logx
 ```

-note: I really just want to take a minute here to encourage you to (make it possible to) _log_ everything.
-When we're trying to track down a problem, it's extremely helpful if there are logable statements for each logic block -- you know what I mean, right?
+note: One last point about not embarrassing ourselves.
+When there are problems, we want to make it as simple as possible for people to find where the problem is.
+How?
+(Make it possible to) _log_ everything.
+When we're trying to track down a problem, it's extremely helpful if there are log statements for each logic block -- you know what I mean, right?
 Within each branch of an `if`, or each statement of a `switch`, etc.
 <br/>
-There are **better** ways to log than what I'm showing you here, but if you don't have a logging solution, you could do a lot worse than writing it to the Information stream.
+There are probably **better** ways to log than what I'm showing you here, but if you don't have a logging solution, you could do a lot worse than writing it to the Information stream.
 <br/>
 The information stream (can be) timestamped and sourced, and it's full of objects, so you can capture it with the `-InformationVariable` parameter and use Export-CliXml to dump it to a file.
 It's pretty straight-forward, and can even be used across remoting.
 <br/>